Derek1101/MoonScanner/README.md

 Supporsed the given link is **http://wacn.ppe.chinaclouds.cn/documentation/articles/virtual-machine-deploy**
 1. Check for given link's accessiblity, if it's broken, write it in broken link's report (bad.txt); if good, goto **2**
 2. Get all the html elements in the given page, then extract the main-part, abadon header&footer link.
-3. Get all the links <a>(currently only a, but image support should be easy), and get their "href" and "text", filter None link which has no "href" proprety.
+3. Get all the links <a>, and get their "href" and "text", filter None link which has no "href" proprety.
 4. Check every link, if it is in **good link list** or **bad link list**, there is no need to check it, just generate its result.
 If it's new url, check its status code, if good link, add to global **good link list**, bad link otherwise.
 5. At last, write bad link and good link into each file as report.